sonata-project/SonataUserBundle/docs/reference/installation.rst

 Prerequisites
 -------------

-There are some Sonata dependencies that need to be installed and configured beforehand.

-Required dependencies:
+If you're planning on using this bundle with SonataAdminBundle, you may want to install and configure that bundle first.

 * `SonataAdminBundle <https://docs.sonata-project.org/projects/SonataAdminBundle/en/4.x/>`_

-And the persistence bundle (choose one):
+and the persistence bundle (choose one):

 * `SonataDoctrineORMAdminBundle <https://docs.sonata-project.org/projects/SonataDoctrineORMAdminBundle/en/4.x/>`_
 * `SonataDoctrineMongoDBAdminBundle <https://docs.sonata-project.org/projects/SonataDoctrineMongoDBAdminBundle/en/4.x/>`_